Top Five Outdoor Activities

 1. Pleasurable paddling

-Head inland a few miles to Talyllyn Lake and have a go at exploring the lake.
-You can hire canoes and kayaks, either solo or doubles to glide across the lake, soak in the stunning scenery and relax and explore.
-All safety equipment is provided so paddle away in the foothills of Cader Idris and see all the lake has to offer.
+Head inland a few miles to Talyllyn Lake and have a go at exploring.
+Whether you're after a solo adventure, or you want to explore as a double, you can hire a canoe or kayak and glide across the lake, soaking in the stunning scenery and relaxing.
+All safety equipment is provided so paddle away in the foothills of Cader Idris and take in all the lake has to offer.

 Tywyn Leisure Park